PuffyNippleS/CybersecurtyPrac1/README.md

 You are a member of a clandestine group that specializes in covert communication techniques.
 To amplify the security and intrigue of your exchanges, you've decided to combine the age-old art of steganography with cutting-edge Augmented Reality (AR) technology.
 Through a custom AR application, your group can now share hidden video messages within innocuous-looking images.

 # Description
 The following app uses Unity-based application on Android to view images via the camera and display a hidden video.
 Using Vuforia to create Augmented Reality space viewed through the camera to change the tracked image into the secret video.
-Using Google AR Core, the camera tracks the images until the image that is being tracked is identified.
-Once identified, it uses Vuforia to remove the image and instead display the secret video.
+Using Google AR Core, the camera tracks the images until the image that is being tracked is identified.Using an array I store the images as 2D textures.
+I use Event handlers to tack if the images are being received and if not to allow to identify the correct image.

+Using the event handler called OnTrackedImgaesChange  look the the images in my array and then find if its equal to the images we are looking for.
+Once Found It replaces the Image that is found/ Being tracked with the Texture usign Vuforia it then places a plane over it and plays the video
 # Requirements
 As the receiver all you require is a Mobile andriod phone with the following:
 Andriod version 7.0 and Above.